CanonicalLtd/maas-docs/en/installconfig-block.md

     "model": "QEMU"
 }
 ```
-!!!
-Note:
-    The serial number is what MAAS will use when a node is deployed to
-    find the specific block device.
+> ⓘ The serial number is what MAAS will use when a node is deployed to find the specific block device.
 It's important that this be correct.
-In a rare
-    chance that your block device does not provide a model or serial number you can
-    provide an id\_path.
+In a rare chance that your block device does not provide a model or serial number you can provide an id\_path.
 The id\_path should be a path that is always the same, no
     matter the kernel version.

 ### Update Block Device